 The Active Travel Framework, published in 2020, brings together the key policy approaches to improving the uptake of walking and cycling in Scotland for travel.
 It has been produced collaboratively by Transport Scotland and key delivery partners, with input from Regional Transport Partnerships (RTPs) and local authorities.

 The Taskforce Delivery Plan sets out what is already being done and actions which will be taken to deliver on the recommendations from the Active Travel Taskforce report.
 It is aimed at delivery partners involved in active travel projects and was developed in collaboration with them.

-Scotland's Active Nation Commissioner, Lee Craigie, works independently of government as a national advocate for Active Travel across the country.
-Her aim is to raise the profile of these inclusive and sustainable modes of travel while promoting their health, environmental, social, and economic benefits to everyone who lives, works in, or visits Scotland.
+Scotland's Active Nation Commissioner, Lee Craigie, worked independently of government as a national advocate for Active Travel across the country.
+Her aim was to raise the profile of these inclusive and sustainable modes of travel while promoting their health, environmental, social, and economic benefits to everyone who lives, works in, or visits Scotland.

 Lee has published a Final Report, putting forward a number of recommendations which have been considered by Ministers.

 The Scottish Government has appointed Lee Craigie as the new Ambassador for Active Travel.

 The Minister for Active Travel, Patrick Harvie, confirmed the appointment during the 2022 Walk Wheel Cycle Connect Conference in Perth .